 Hello Wildflowers!

-This isn’t; however, by coincidence.
+This isn’t, however, by coincidence.

 While wildflowers along the trail may look like a byproduct of seeds haphazardly tossed along its path, the results are part of a strategic backdrop of planning.
 To create the eye-catching color and diversity of a wildflower meadow, simply throwing out seeds and leaving the area unprotected does not produce its bountiful results.
 Natural meadows evolve over years as flora adapts to environmental conditions and develops intricate associations among plants, animals, and microorganisms.

-The volunteer organization, Friends of the Northaven Trail, that supports the trail’s maintenance and beautification efforts, reports that the beauty of wildflowers is not the sole benefit of nature’s nod to the area.
+The volunteer organization, Friends of the Northaven Trail, that supports the trail’s maintenance and beautification efforts, reported that the beauty of wildflowers is not the sole benefit of nature’s nod to the area.
 Saving water, sequestering carbon, and reducing mowing resources, helps keep the associated costs and environmental footprint low, and also benefits the bees, butterflies, small mammals, and birds who call the area home.
 With increasing asphalt (concrete jungles) being added to our communities, the trail has become a haven to promote biodiversity for green space and species threatened with extinction due to the lack of native flora they need for survival.

-According to Friends of Northaven Trail, the wildflower seeds planted along the trail were purchased in Texas and are native to our ecoregion.
+According to Friends of Northaven Trail, the wildflower seeds planted along the trail were purchased in Texas and are native to the ecoregion.
 The seeds consist of a broad range of species, including Blackland Prairie and Bee Happy Mix.